Importing from Pakistan into the UK: Duty Rates and DCTS Benefits

 Customs handling: ~£50

-The saving from claiming DCTS on this £900 shipment is around £47 in duty — and import VAT is also lower because it is calculated on the duty-inclusive value.
-At scale, these savings compound.
-A business importing £200,000 of Pakistani sportswear annually at 9.6% rather than 12% saves approximately £4,800 per year in duty alone.
+The saving from claiming DCTS on this £900 shipment is around £141 — the full £117.60 of duty that would otherwise apply, plus the extra VAT that would have been charged on the duty-inclusive value.
+(If you're VAT-registered the VAT washes through your return, but the duty never comes back.)
+A business importing £200,000 of Pakistani sportswear annually at 0% rather than 12% saves around £24,000 per year in duty alone.

 DCTS Status Is Subject to Review